Surajict/Smartreceipts/README.md

 ## Features
 - **AI-Powered Receipt Scanning**: Instantly digitize receipts using your camera or file upload.
+- **Dual OCR Options**: Choose between Tesseract.js (free, offline) or Google Cloud Vision (high accuracy, cloud-based) for text extraction.
-- **OCR & GPT-4o Extraction**: Extracts product, brand, store, date, amount, warranty, and more.
+- **GPT-4o Data Extraction**: Intelligently extracts product, brand, store, date, amount, warranty, and more from OCR text.
 - **Warranty Management**: Tracks warranty periods, sends alerts before expiration, and assists with claims.
 - **Receipt Library**: Search, filter, and organize all your receipts in a secure cloud archive.
 - **Profile & Settings**: Manage your profile, notification, and privacy settings.